SAFedorov/pyspectrumdaq-rt/README.md

     # Acquires 100 traces with no missed samples in between.
     data_list = [data[:, 0] for data in adc.fifo(100)]
 ```
-The FIFO mode can also be used for indefinitely long real-time streaming of
-data by omitting the numerical argument to the method:
+The FIFO mode can also be used for indefinitely long real-time data streaming by omitting the numerical argument to the method:
 ```python
     for data in adc.fifo():
         pass